coleifer/greendb/README.md

 #### description

 greendb is a lightweight server (and Python client) for symas lmdb.
-The server uses a variant of the Redis protocol, extended to support dictionaries and floating-point numbers as first-class data-types.
+The server uses a variant of the Redis protocol, extended to support dictionaries, floating-point numbers, and UTF8-encoded text as first-class data-types.

 greendb supports multiple independent databases, much like Redis.
 Values are serialized using `msgpack`, so the server is capable of storing all the data-types supported by msgpack. greendb also provides per-database configuration of multi-value support, allowing you to efficiently store multiple values at a given key, in sorted order (e.g. for secondary indexes).

+With greendb, database keys are always bytestrings.
+Values may be:

+* dict
+* list
+* unicode text
+* bytestrings
+* integers
+* floating-point
+* boolean
+* `None`

 #### installing